The End (1953 film)

-The End is a 1953 American short film directed by Christopher Maclaine.
+The End is a 1953 American short film directed and narrated by Christopher Maclaine.
 It tells the stories of six people on the last day of their lives.
 It premiered at the San Francisco Museum of Modern Art as part of Frank Stauffacher's Art in Cinema series.
 Though the film met audience disapproval at its premiere, it was praised by critics as a "masterpiece" and "a great work of art".

 Plot

 The film is divided into six sections, each telling the story of a different character.
 After being shunned by his friends, Walter runs through the city until a man arbitrarily decides to shoot him.
 Charles, having just killed his landlady and her 7-year-old daughter, wanders through the city before arriving at the Golden Gate Bridge, where he jumps to his death.
 John, a comedian, performs a funny routine about killing himself before going home and committing suicide.

 The beautiful young poet Paul goes to a leper colony to find a lover and see if he can still be loved after contracting leprosy himself.
 The fifth section shows a series of images set to Beethoven's 9th, and the narrator asks the viewer to write the story.
 In the final story, two people meet on the beach and play, when a bomb falls from the sky and detonates.